jsmanrique/grimoirelab-infra-provision/gcp/README.md

 # Setting up Google Cloud Platform account

+We will be working with [Google Cloud Compute (GCP) Container-Optimized OS (COS) instances](https://cloud.google.com/container-optimized-os/).

 Things you need to do:
 * [Create a Google Cloud Platform project](https://cloud.google.com/resource-manager/docs/creating-managing-projects), and take note of its ID.
 * [Download your credentials .json file into `grimoirelab-infra-provision/gcp`](https://cloud.google.com/docs/authentication/end-user#creating_your_client_credentials)